HackUnit/School_District_Analysis/README.md

 ### Overview of the school district analysis:

 This project began as a task from a School District that took in data from each of its schools in the district.
-The key metrics included each schools budget, size, academic performance per grade on reading and math, and type of school.
+The key metrics included each school’s budget, size, academic performance per grade on reading and math, and type of school.
 This data was inspected, cleaned and sorted with a variety of code.
 These clean datasets were then used to generate a summary on the overall School District, and then specifically generated the School Summary.
 Further analysis was performed before sending in the completed dataset.
-This dataset was found to show acedemic dishonesty; specifically, reading and math grades for Thomas High School ninth graders seems to have been altered.
+This dataset was found to show academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders which seemed to have been altered.
 To uphold state-testing standards the data was reparsed and analyzed to correct the problem and provide a final complete analysis.

 ## Results: